Building protection into everything that we make

 We do not give governments direct access to data

-We never give “back door” access to user data or our servers that store user data, period.
-That means no government entity, U.S. or otherwise, has direct access to our users’ information.
-We review any requests for user data that we get, push back when a request is overly broad, and are open about our data requests in our Transparency Report
+We never give 'back door' access to user data or our servers that store user data, ever.
+That means no government entity, US or otherwise, has direct access to our users’ information.
+We review any requests for user data that we receive, push back when a request is overly broad, and are open about our data requests in our Transparency Report.

-We’ll proactively notify you if we detect something we think you should know about, like a suspicious login or a malicious website, file, or app, and provide guidance to help you stay better protected.
+We’ll proactively notify you if we detect something that we think you should know about, such as a suspicious login or a malicious website, file or app, and provide guidance to help you stay better protected.
 For example, on Gmail, we’ll warn you before you download an attachment that could put your security at risk or if someone logs in to your account from a device not associated with you.
-When we detect something suspicious in your account, we’ll send a notification to your inbox or phone so you can protect your account with one click.
+When we detect something suspicious in your account, we’ll send a notification to your inbox or phone so that you can protect your account with one click.